 The World’s First Android Phone was also my first Android Smartphone

-My first Android smartphone was the original ancestor, the progenitor of the Android race, HTC Dream AKA T-mobile G1.
+My first Android smartphone was the original ancestor, the progenitor of the Android race, HTC Dream AKA T-Mobile G1.
 I purchased a second-hand unit in May 2009.
-Oh, I actually drove from Lagos to Ibadan to make the purchase too.
+I actually drove to another city and back to get my hands on it.
 I wanted to try out Android that much.

 But I loved that baby.
 On my list of likes was this: “Touch, swipe, and tap, and with a responsiveness that’s rarely seen in touchscreen devices.”
 I also said back then that it was my firm belief that Android was on its way to giving Symbian a run for their money in terms of market share.
 Oh well, that is already history.
 Let’s look at some key specs of the HTC Dream.